 Students applying to the Magnetic Resonance Imaging Program must be registered as a RT(R) in good standing with the American Registry of Radiologic Technology (ARRT) and must possess either an AAS or BA/BS degree in Radiologic Technology.
 Graduates of AMA approved hospital-based radiologic technology programs will be evaluated on an individual basis.
-No students will be considered for admission to the Magnetic Resonance Imaging Program unless they possess a minimum cumulative GPA of 2.00 (where A=4.0).
+Candidates pursuing certification in Magnetic Resonance Imaging must be registered with the ARRT in Radiography, Nuclear Medicine Technology (registration through NMTCB is also accepted), Radiation Therapy, or Sonography (registration through ARDMS is also accepted).
+No students will be considered for admission to the Magnetic Resonance Imaging Program unless they possess a minimum cumulative GPA of 2.50 (where A=4.0).
 Please note: You must have worked as a Radiology Technologist for at least one, preferably two years.

 Registered radiographers who possess the ARRT certification for at least one year and who meet the clinical requirements in MRI set forth by the ARRT are eligible to sit for the American Registry for Radiologic Technologist Board-Advanced Level Examination in Medical Resonance Imaging.
 Residents of South Suburban College's District will be given first priority for admission into the program.
 Admission to the College does not guarantee admission to the program.

-Successful candidates are certified as RT(R)(MRI).
+Successful candidates are certified as RT(R)MR.